In short, how does the drop point system work?

 As you can imagine, to coordinate weekly delivery to hundreds of customers at over 50 drop points, our farm team needs to be extremely organized and punctual about every step of order fulfillment.
 If an order is placed after the deadline and we have to rush it through... it requires us to go back and redo a bunch of steps for that drop point that had already been finished.
 This significantly raises our cost of order fulfillment (not to mention our frustration level).
 To get a feel for what all is involved with packing your orders, check this out.

 If the rush fee is bothersome...there is an easy fix.
 Order on time!
 Just set a reminder in your phone or computer to send an alert every week the day before the order deadline.
+All deadline details are on the schedule page.

 Another way is as simple as staying tuned to your email.
 We always send deadline reminders at least 10-12 hours before the deadline.
 Remember, it's perfectly fine to order before the deadline day.
 We don't mind early orders! :)